AnggaR96s/Reforestation/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## How do you make holy water?
+You boil the hell out of it.